 Add Operation Game Thief (800-392-1111) to your phone's contact list.
 With this toll-free number, you can take immediate action when you see violations in the field.
 Do not attempt to intervene yourself.

 You may not “feel the pain” of poaching personally, but this crime can affect you in specific ways.

 - Poachers steal your opportunity to hunt, fish or collect legally.

 - Those who cheat the permit system cheat every Missouri taxpayer.
-The Conservation Department depends on revenue from hunting and fishing permits to manage wildlife populations and habitat.
+MDC depends on revenue from hunting and fishing permits to manage wildlife populations and habitat.

 How can you tell if someone is poaching?

 Each year, conservation agents spend time tracking down poachers who disregard regulations protecting wildlife.
-Here are some of the illegal activities that agents dealt with last year:
+Here are some of the illegal activities that agents deal with:

 - Hunting from the road